CryptosOdysseus/AALE-Contributions/AGWWP-20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 ## [MISTAKE](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#mistake-1)

+>Part of the problem here in Chapter 6 for the legal sub-process encoding, is to _**define the conditions and modalities under which certain situations can be rattached to and processed under the framework of Mistake, and to which extent they're relevant to an AAS context under an AALE process,**_ bearing in mind the following:
+>- say there are (roughly) 3 stages: -1- de facto formation of a "State of Mistake" -2- assessment and characterization of that "State of Mistake" -3- Various methods for parties dealing with that "State of Mistake" ; however, also bearing in mind the definition that _**<A Mistake is a "belief" that is not in "accord" with the "facts">**_ thus referring solely to a _**"human"**_ cognitve and belief formation process.
+>- _**interaction between (off-chain) human behaviors conducive to a "State of Mistake" and (on-chain) AAS**_
+>- sub-plot of AAS being "non-fraudulently" insufficiently debugged and conducive to a "State of Mistake" under AALE process
+>- concept of _**attribution to responsible human party (UETA/ESIGN etc.)**_
+>- AAS+AALE combined systems ability to consistently _**self-monitor,**_ report & correct parameters of actions conducive to a "State of Mistake" in particular _**discrepancies between human cognition / belief and AAS "truth" about evolving states of affairs.**_
+>- inclination of combined AAS & AALE systems to either _**mitigate or exacerbate**_ problematic situations in a "State of Mistake".
+>- -**linkage back to legal concepts and sub-processes defined in Chapters 4, and 3.**_

 ### [§ 151.
 Mistake Defined](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-151-mistake-defined-1)

+>See above comment.

 ### [§ 152.
 When Mistake of Both Parties Makes a Contract Voidable](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-152-when-mistake-of-both-parties-makes-a-contract-voidable-1)

+>mechanism of _**attribution to a responsible human and sub-process of reformation or restitution or other alternatives.**_

 ### [§ 153.
 When Mistake of One Party Makes a Contract Voidable](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-153-when-mistake-of-one-party-makes-a-contract-voidable-1)

+>Relevance of _**encoding contract voidability based on certain probabilistically anticipated "States of Mistake" in AAS context under AALE process.**_

 ### [§ 154.
 When a Party Bears the Risk of a Mistake](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-154-when-a-party-bears-the-risk-of-a-mistake-1)

+>In the same vein as _**attribution, relevance of encoding Mistake Risk and its Allocation, based on certain probabilistically anticipated "States of Mistake" in AAS context under AALE process.**_

 ### [§ 155.
 When Mistake of Both Parties as to Written Expression justifies Reformation](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-155-when-mistake-of-both-parties-as-to-written-expression-justifies-reformation-1)

+>This is an example of _**mitigation vs exacerbation: relevance of encoding pre-emption of Contract Writing shortcomings and/or sub-processes to expedite their Writing Reformation based on language oriented machine learning, in AAS context under AALE process.**_

 ### [§ 157.
 Effect of Fault of Party Seeking Relief](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-157-effect-of-fault-of-party-seeking-relief-1)

+>This link in particular to the _**sub-processes of attribution to a responsible human,**_ and regarding the human cognitive process of "Failure to Know", to the AAS+AALE combined systems ability to consistently _**self-monitor,**_ report & correct parameters of actions conducive to a "State of Mistake", in particular _**discrepancies between human cognition / belief and AAS "truth" about evolving states of affairs.**_

 ### [§ 158.
 Relief Including Restitution](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-158-relief-including-restitution-1)

+>_**Relevance of sub-processes of Claim for Relief (including Restitution), of Evaluation of the Parties' Reliance Interests, in AAS context under AALE process.**_

 #